skvrd/leetcode.py/problems/746/min-cost-climbing-stairs.md

 ## Thoughts

 Looks like a Dynamic programming problem.
-Now we need to